Wake Cohort 2022

 Randi Woodruff

-Randi Woodruff earned a bachelor degree in Elementary Education from Elon University as a NC Teaching Fellow.
-She then went to University of North Carolina at Chapel Hill to obtain a master’s degree in K-12 Literacy.
+Randi Woodruff earned a bachelor’s degree in Elementary Education from Elon University as an NC Teaching Fellow.
+She then went to the University of North Carolina at Chapel Hill to obtain a master’s degree in K-12 Literacy.
 Her National Board certification area is a Generalist in Early Childhood.
-In her 15th year of teaching, she has been a mentor and member of several school and county committees and teams.
-She is currently at Brier Creek Elementary School in Wake County teaching fourth-grade as the grade level chair.
-She also serves as the Curriculum and Instruction chair for the school, MTSS representative, School Improvement Team member, Equity Team Chair, and participant in Wake County’s Equity and the Brain cohort for Culturally Responsive Teaching.
-She completed her Principal Residency at Durant Road Middle School during the 2021-2022 school year.
-Randi then served as Assistant Principal at Wake Forest Charter School before becoming Principal in 2023.
-Randi can be reached at rmwoodru@ncsu.edu.
+Randi has been a mentor and member of several school and county committees and teams.
+She taught at Brier Creek Elementary School in Wake County as a fourth-grade teacher and was the grade level chair.
+She served as the Curriculum and Instruction chair for the school, MTSS representative, School Improvement Team member, Equity Team Chair, and participant in Wake County’s Equity and the Brain cohort for Culturally Responsive Teaching.
+Randi completed her Principal Residency at Durant Road Middle School during the 2021-2022 school year.
+She then served as Assistant Principal at Wake Forest Charter School before becoming Principal in 2023.
+Randi is currently teaching 5th grade at Northwoods Elementary School in Wake County.